Lee Friedlander: Life and work

-Friedlander now works primarily with medium format cameras, such as the Hasselblad Superwide.
+Friedlander works primarily with medium format cameras, such as the Hasselblad Superwide.

 Personal life

 It has been claimed that Friedlander is "notoriously media shy," but he did grant an interview to The New York Times in April 2023, in which he discussed his work.

 He married his wife, Maria, in 1958.
 She has been the subject of many of his portraits.

 Their daughter Anna is married to photographer Thomas Roma.
 Their son Erik is a cellist and composer.